cloudkelvin/Text-to-speech-converter-using-AWS-Lambda-Polly-and-API-Gateway/README.md

 5. Deployment
 Deploy the Lambda function and API Gateway using the AWS Management Console or AWS CLI.
-Test the API endpoint with tools like Postman or curl.
+Test the API endpoint with tools like Postman or Curl.
 "curl -X GET "https://jnp29j54je.execute-api.us-east-1.amazonaws.com/$default/TextToSpeechConverter?text=hello,%20this%20is%20a%20tutorial%20$default!" --output output.mp3"

 7. Usage
 Provide the API endpoint URL.
 Show example requests and responses in JSON format.
-Provide example code snippets on how to call the api from a web browser using Javascript.
+Provide example code snippets on how to call the API from a web browser using Javascript.

 7. Security Considerations